Time Series Decomposition

 png

-"STL" Style Decomposition
+STL Style Decomposition

 An alternative approach to decomposing kernels is using AutoGP.extract_kernel, which retains only a specific primitive kernel while discarding the others.
 In the following example, we will extract the AutoGP.GP.Linear, AutoGP.GP.Periodic, and AutoGP.GP.GammaExponential kernels from each learned particle to produce an "STL" style decomposition.